RolandPheasant/Dynamic.Trader/README.md

 ![Alt text](https://github.com/RolandPheasant/TradingDemo/blob/master/Images/LiveTrades.gif "Sample Screen Shot")

 Plus many more dynamic data examples.
-Also there are some examples which show how to integrate with [ReactiveUI](https://github.com/reactiveui/ReactiveUI)
+Also there are some examples which show how to integrate with [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
 The menu looks like this and as you can see there are links to the code behind which hopefully will get you up to speed in no time at all

 ![Alt text](https://github.com/RolandPheasant/TradingDemo/blob/master/Images/Menu.gif "Menu with links")

-The examples will be regularly maintained so download again to see more examples.
+The examples are being regularly maintained so download again to see more examples.

 ## Run the demo